Mental Health, Neurodivergence and Vulnerable Groups

 • Away-day workshops for peer review and mentoring activities where more experienced group members can support early career researchers, students/prospective PhD ideas and aspirations and research project opportunities.

-• Debate seminar events - where researchers across the different University Colleges and external partners can come and engage in a debate and research ideas.
+• Debate seminar events - where researchers across the different University Colleges and external partners can come and engage in a debate and share research ideas.

-Our multidisciplinary researchers within our centre are drawn from backgrounds in psychology, economics and nursing.
+Our multidisciplinary researchers within our centre are drawn from backgrounds in education, psychology, engineering, economics and nursing.
 Much of the work specializes in research that evaluates interventions for mental health conditions, including eating disorders, trauma, addiction, and cognitive behavioral therapy.
 As people with mental health conditions often experience physical conditions alongside, much of our research also explores ways to assist and support behavior change in chronic illnesses such as obesity and diabetes, with an emphasis on improving adherence to treatment regimes and lifestyle adjustments.
 Some of our groups’ members have recently developed expertise in evaluating Health Tech, assessing the impact of AI-driven healthcare technologies within the NHS and in collaboration with commercial partners.

 Dr. Ben Thomas is a Professor of Mental Health and Learning Disabilities.
 His research interests include addressing health inequalities for marginalized groups, using both qualitative and quantitative research methods.
 Dr. Thomas is involved in several key projects, including studies on the inclusion of older adults with learning disabilities and/or who are LGBTQ+ and interventions to improve their quality of life, access to podiatry services for patients living with severe mental health illness (SMI) the impact on their participation in activities and use of health and social care services, the current preparedness of the home care workforce in England and Wales is to support older (aged 60+) LGBTQ+ people and what is needed to improve their preparedness.